NexusKrop/IceShell/README.md

 ## Contributing

-**Starting from 2023/8/12 +08:00, All dependencies, referenced packages, assemblies, projects must conform to NexusKrop [Dependency Guidelines](https://github.com/NexusKrop/.github/blob/main/docs/dependencies.md).
-Any contribution introducing dependencies (or newer/updated versions of existing dependencies) not conforming to any of the above will be refused, and PR/Issue closed as not planned, with or without explanation.**

 For code contributions, pull requests are welcome.
 For major changes, please open an issue first to discuss what you like to change.

-You can work on issues that have have the tag `Status: Open` or `Status: Help wanted`.
+You can work on issues that have the tag `Status: Open` or `Status: Help wanted`.
 See [Issues](https://github.com/NexusKrop/IceShell/issues).
 You may also report bugs or suggest features through the Issues page.

+Check the [Contributing Guide](CONTRIBUTING.md) for more information.

 ## License